 By night, camp under tree canopies and on sandy beaches in basic outdoor tents, and hear stories of the area from expert guides around the camp fire: back-to-nature Tasmania style.

 Now it’s only fair to reward yourself with pure wilderness comfort.
 We love the fascinating combination of granite mountains, white sand beaches and azure waters of Freycinet National Park: the perfect place to head for some post-camping beachside pampering.
 We’ll book you into the bio-sustainable Piermont Retreat for some serious eco-luxury to unwind those achy rafting muscles.
 The spa suites even have a neutral magnetic field to guarantee restful sleep (really), and open out onto the natural sand dunes of stunning Oyster Bay.
 Chill out, take a stroll and snuggle up in front of your log fire in this home away from home.

 cradle mountain for last minute activity

 And from the beach to the highlands: no Black Tomato trip to Tasmania would be complete without rope climbing and trekking on spectacular Cradle Mountain.
-Our expert mountain guide will take you around the mirror-flat Dove Lake, through the mountain trails on horse back, or even up to the mountain peak itself – an eight hour trek well worth the effort (and officially one of the ‘100 things to do before you die’ in Australia).
+Our expert mountain guide will take you around the mirror-flat Dove Lake, through the mountain trails on horseback, or even up to the mountain peak itself – an eight-hour trek well worth the effort (and officially one of the ‘100 things to do before you die’ in Australia).
 We’ll put you up in a luxury log cabin for a spot of indulgence before flying to Hobart for your last evening in Tas before your journey home.